 The problem, of course, is the HOA document, which both you and your neighbor presumably reviewed and signed upon moving in.
 This is essentially a contract between you and the association: You get certain services, such as maintenance and use of common areas, but you also give up certain rights.
 Often, in gated communities, plots of land are precisely the same size, and the goal of the association is to maintain parity between the properties as well as civility among the neighbors.
 Your association night simply ban claims of adverse possession.

 You might try to argue that your neighbor should be subject to adverse possession claims like anyone else.
 However, he could argue that he was giving you implied permission to plant trees on his land, since he knew that under the homeowner's agreement, you could never acquire legal title to his property.
 In other words, he was relying on the HOA's protection.
 He could further challenge your right to sue for title at all, given that you essentially waived your right to seek title by adverse possession under that same agreement.
 Indeed, a person can waive his or her rights by contract, and you would have a difficult time establishing why the HOA contract should not be honored.

 Consider also the practical ramifications of suing your neighbor.
-Not only would it create tension with the neighbor, but with the HOA, since you’re effectively trying to bypass its common regulations.
+Not only would it create tension with the neighbor, but with the HOA as well, since you're effectively trying to bypass its common regulations.
 You might be better off simply continuing to enjoy your trees, since your neighbor does not object to your use of the land.